-- 6.7.1 No bird nesting behaviour or active bird nests were recorded within the site during the surveys.
-The poor semi-improved grassland has a low potential for use by nesting birds as the grassland is regularly cut and disturbed. - 6.7.2 The woodland and tree line adjacent to the site and on its boundaries provides high potential habitat for feeding and nesting birds.
-Surveys of adjacent land were undertaken from within the site.
-Whilst no active nest sites were recorded in the areas visible this cannot be used conclude that nesting does not occur within these adjacent habitats. - 6.7.3 The gappy defunct hedge on the South-west site boundary has insufficient density to be of high value to nesting birds.
-No nest sites were recorded in this habitat at the time of the surveys. - 6.7.4 Potential bird nest sites do occur in the habitats on and adjacent to the site boundaries.
-Potential nest sites do not occur within the core development area.
+- 6.7.1 The poor semi-improved grassland has a low potential for use by nesting birds as is has a short sward and is regularly disturbed. - 6.7.2 Whilst there is potential for birds to nest in the trees and scattered scrub on the site boundaries, the hedge on the north-east boundary has insufficient density to be of high value to nesting birds.
+No old nest sites were recorded in this habitat at the time of the surveys. - 6.7.3 Potential nest sites do not occur within the core development area.
 As such, precautionary mitigation is considered appropriate to ensure the potential functionality of these adjacent habitats is maintained.